vnmsklnk/Interpreter-RegEx/docs/Language.md

 ## Statements

-There are three statements supported in this language:
+There are three types of statements supported in this language:

 *	`print [<vname>]`
 *	`let [<vname>] = <expression>`
 *   `printToDot [<vname>: RegExp] <string>`

-`print` prints the regular expression corresponding to a given variable, `let` defines a variable and `printToDot` outputs regular expression in .dot format.
+`print` prints the regular expression corresponding to the given variable, `let` defines a variable and `printToDot` outputs regular expression in .dot format.

 * `<vname>` starts with a Latin character, which can be followed by numbers or other letters.
 * `<expression>` consists of Latin letters, digits, characters `'-' '.' '/' '+' '~' ';'` and other variables.
 As operators characters `'(' ')' '*' '|' '?' '&'` can be used.